 The idea of preparing a Thanksgiving meal can seem daunting.
 I think many of us believe a Thanksgiving meal should be homemade or made from scratch based on Pinterest perfect ideas.
 I’m here to tell you don’t put that unnecessary stress on yourself.

-You can also buy an entire prepared Thanksgiving dinner from your local grocery store, speciality retailer or favorite restaurant.
-Especially this year!
-For Easter, we ordered steak and lobster from a local restaurant because we wanted the day to feel special since we weren’t participating in our traditional Easter festivities.
+You can buy an entire prepared Thanksgiving dinner from your local grocery store, speciality retailer, or favorite restaurant.
+Especially in recent years.
+For Easter 2020, we ordered steak and lobster from a local high-end restaurant because we wanted the day to feel special since we weren’t participating in our traditional Easter festivities.

 This post from Hip2Save has a great list of restaurants and details of what comes with each order.
 Or, Google your favorite local restaurants to see if they are offering fully cooked Thanksgiving dinners.

 Simple Thanksgiving Menu